lizzie102938/lizzie102938/README.md

 - 📫  How to reach me **lizzielerwill@hotmail.com**

-- 🏗️  After working in sales and marketing for global spirits brand, I made the change to become a web developer.
+- 🏗️  After working in sales and marketing for global spirits brand, I took the plunge and wanted to learn web development.

-- 🚀  My final project at Le Wagon was an idea I pitched to my peers, and was voted for development.
+- 🚀  My final project at Le Wagon was an idea I pitched to my peers, which was then voted for us to develop.
 [Skill-Up](https://github.com/DavidML89/Skill_Up_Project) at www.skill-up.xyz

 - 🤝  Actively looking for my next step in web development at a company with shared values and great people.